Our Responsibility Approach

 ‘Maiami stands for finest quality and long lasting materials.
 We are committed to using resources responsibly and avoid wasting them wherever possible’

 Renewable and natural fibers make for the biggest share in the materials we use.
-They come from renowned European suppliers who have demonstrably committed to the welfare of animals and to ethical and environmentally sensitive production standards.
+They come from renowned European suppliers who have demonstrably committed to the welfare of animals.

-We carefully consider the sustainability of our product from the earliest stage, the initial design, in order to make our garments as sustainable as possible.
-This includes all additional materials such as tags or packaging: We are currently using FSC certified paper for boxing and use hangers made of pressed grass for our agents to display the Maiami collection.
+For our packaging, we are using FSC certified paper for boxing and use hangers made of pressed grass for our agents to display the Maiami collection.
 We are currently sourcing more sustainable alternatives to our tags and bags as well.
 Our office is powered by 100% green energy.

 Good to know: Wool is easy to take care of and has self-cleaning properties.
 A substantial part of the harm to the environment is done after clothes are bought, mostly through washing and dry cleaning.
 Our sweaters must not be washed, dry cleaning can be avoided almost completely.
 In short: airing is best.